 The Company is included in the filing of the Parent's consolidated tax return for federal tax purposes and in the Parent's combined returns for certain states where such filing is required or permitted.
-The Company is also a party to a tax allocation agreement with its Parent, whereby the Company calculates its corresponding tax amounts on a separate return basis utilizing current enacted tax laws and rates while also considering those tax attributes that are realized or realizable by the Parent and corresponding consolidated group.
-With a few exceptions, the Parent is no longer subject to U.S. federal examinations for the years before June 30, 2013, and to state and local tax examinations for the years before June 30, 2011.
+The Company is also a party to a tax allocation agreement with its Parent.
+The Company calculates its corresponding tax amounts on a modified separate return basis, consistent with the tax sharing agreement with the Parent, utilizing current enacted tax laws and rates while also considering those tax attributes that are realized or realizable by the Parent and corresponding consolidated group.
+With a few exceptions, the Parent is no longer subject to U.S. federal examinations for the years before June 30, 2014, and to state and local tax examinations for the years before June 30, 2012.